History of Jeopardy! in Timeline

 1984: "Think!"
 Used as Main Theme

-Since the syndicated version debuted in 1984, a rendition of the tune "Think!" has been used as the main theme song.
-"Think!" was originally composed by Griffin.
+Since the syndicated version of Jeopardy! debuted in 1984, a rendition of the tune "Think!" has been used as the main theme song.

-The daily syndicated version of Jeopardy! debuted on September 10, 1984, in response to the success of the syndicated version of Wheel of Fortune and the installation of electronic trivia games in pubs and bars.
+The daily syndicated version of Jeopardy! debuted on September 10, 1984, in response to the success of the syndicated version of Wheel of Fortune.

-Since September 1985, Jeopardy! contestants are required to wait until the clue is read before ringing in.
-Lights were added to the game board to indicate when signaling is allowed.
+Since September 1985, contestants must wait until the clue is read before ringing in; lights were added to the game board to signal when it is permissible to signal.

-From 1985, the sets were designed to have a background color of blue for the Jeopardy! round and red for the Double Jeopardy! and Final Jeopardy! rounds.
+From 1985, Jeopardy! sets were designed to have a background color of blue for the Jeopardy! round and red for the Double Jeopardy! and Final Jeopardy! rounds.

-In 1985, Chuck Forrest first used the "Forrest Bounce" strategy, in which contestants randomly pick clues to confuse opponents, winning over $70,000.
+In 1985, Chuck Forrest first used the "Forrest Bounce" strategy, where contestants randomly pick clues to confuse opponents.

 1985: Tournament of Champions Format

-In 1987, Jeopardy! was adapted into video games for various platforms, including the Nintendo Entertainment System, Apple II, Commodore 64, and MS-DOS.
+In 1987, the Jeopardy! version was adapted into a video game released on the Nintendo Entertainment System and personal computers such as Apple II, Commodore 64, and MS-DOS.

-In 1989, Fleming expressed dissatisfaction with the daily syndicated Jeopardy! series in an essay published in Sports Illustrated.
-He criticized the Hollywood setting and decision to not award losing contestants their cash earnings.
+In 1989, original host Art Fleming expressed his dissatisfaction with the daily syndicated Jeopardy! series in an essay published in Sports Illustrated.
+He criticized the Hollywood setting and the changes made to the show.

-In 1989, Trebek-hosted syndicated Jeopardy! episodes have been collected by the UCLA Archive and the Paley Center's collection.
+Starting in 1989, copies of 43 Trebek-hosted syndicated Jeopardy! episodes aired between 1989 and 2004 have been collected by the UCLA Archive.

 1990: Super Jeopardy! aired on ABC

-In 1990, Super Jeopardy! aired on ABC, featuring 35 top contestants from previous seasons and one champion from the original Jeopardy! series, competing for a top prize of $250,000.
+In 1990, Super Jeopardy! aired on ABC, featuring 35 top contestants from previous seasons of the Trebek version and one champion from the original series, competing for a $250,000 top prize.

 In 1991, the original television monitors on the Jeopardy! game board were replaced with larger and sleeker ones.

-In the quarterfinals of the 1991 Seniors Tournament, no contestant automatically qualified because no contestant ended with a positive score, and an additional wild card contestant advanced instead.
+In the quarterfinals of the 1991 Seniors Tournament, no contestant ended with a positive score, resulting in an additional wild card contestant advancing.

-In 1992, the film White Men Can't Jump featured a subplot where a character competes on Jeopardy! after passing the auditions.
+In 1992, the film White Men Can't Jump featured a subplot about a character competing on Jeopardy!

-On January 19, 1993, U.S. Air Force Lieutenant Colonel Darryl Scott won a game of Jeopardy! with the lowest amount possible: $1.
+On January 19, 1993, U.S. Air Force Lieutenant Colonel Darryl Scott won a game with the lowest amount possible, at $1.

 1993: Tenth Anniversary Tournament